Pamela Enderby

-Pamela Mary Enderby OBE, FRCSLT (born 25 January 1949) is a British Speech Therapist and Professor of Community Rehabilitation at the University of Sheffield.
+Pamela Mary Enderby OBE, FRCSLT (born 25 January 1949) is a British speech and language therapist, and Professor of Community Rehabilitation at the University of Sheffield.

 Career

 In 1975 Enderby became Head of the Speech Therapy Department at Frenchay Hospital.
 In 1983 she gained her PhD from Bristol University Medical School.
 In 1986 she became Head of the Frenchay District Speech Therapy Services.

 Enderby was chair and Vice President of the Royal College of Speech and Language Therapists, of which she is a Fellow, in 1993–1994 and President of the Society for Research and Rehabilitation from 1994 to 1996.
 She has led research programmes into various aspects of therapy, particularly related to models of delivery, and effectiveness and outcomes.
 She is currently non-executive Director of South Yorkshire Health Authority and chairperson of the Regional Older Peoples´ Task Force.
 She is on the editorial advisory board for the International Journal of Language & Communication Disorders.
 Enderby is an Emeritus Professor of Community Rehabilitation at The School of Health and Related Research at The University of Sheffield.
 In June 2019 Enderby was the keynote speaker at the International Journal of Language & Communication Disorders Annual Lecture.